Faith Based Integration:

 Processing spiritual questions, struggles, or doubts in a safe, non-judgmental space

-Incorporating scripture, prayer, or spiritual reflection into sessions (when appropriate and desired)
+Incorporating scripture, prayer, or spiritual reflection into sessions

 Aligning therapeutic goals with your personal values and beliefs